rmosolgo/graphql-ruby/guides/schema/generators.md

 Several generators will add GraphQL types to your project.
 Run them with `-h` to see the options:

 - `rails g graphql:object`
+- `rails g graphql:input`
 - `rails g graphql:interface`
 - `rails g graphql:union`
 - `rails g graphql:enum`
 - `rails g graphql:scalar`

+### ActiveRecord columns auto-extraction

+The `graphql:object` and `graphql:input` generators can detect the existence of an ActiveRecord class with the same name, and scaffold all database columns as fields/arguments using aproppiate GraphQL types and nullability detection

+### Options

+- `--namespaced-types` will generate each one of the `object`/`input`/`interface`/... types under separate `Types::Objects::*`/`Types::Inputs::*`/`Types::Interfaces::*`/... namespaces and folders

 ## Scaffolding Mutations